physna/thangs-blender-addon/README.md

 ## Install

-- Get Thangs Blender Addon on [Blender Market](https://www.blendermarket.com/products/thangs-blender-addon) or [Gumroad](https://randyhucker.gumroad.com/l/thangs-blender-addon)
+- Download the [latest release here](https://github.com/physna/thangs-blender-addon/releases/download/v0.2.8/thangs-blender-addon.zip) or from the [Releases tab](https://github.com/physna/thangs-blender-addon/releases)
-- Open Blender, then go to Edit > Preferences > Add-ons > Install and then find the zip file
+- Open Blender, then go to Edit > Preferences > Add-ons > Install

-(You can also download for free on the [releases page](https://github.com/physna/thangs-blender-addon/releases))
+- Select your downloaded Thangs Blender Addon zip file
+- Click the checkbox next to the `Thangs Model Search` addon to enable it in Blender

 ![Thangs-Breeze_3](https://user-images.githubusercontent.com/105221281/184414452-2c7913d5-4a20-47ca-a31b-125a21067523.gif)